ingo/ingo.github.io/_recipes/grilled_chicken_breasts_with_turmeric_and_lime.md

 author: Pierre Franey
 category: Entrees
 description: The secret to these five-star chicken breasts is a simple, flavorful marinade of turmeric, rosemary, garlic, lime juice and olive oil.
-Most importantly, as with all white meat chicken, don't overcook it or you'll end up with well-seasoned shoe leather.
 image: grilled_chicken_breasts_with_turmeric_and_lime.jpg
 image_attribution: Craig Lee for The New York Times
 size: 4 to 6 servings